Lilypad-Tech/lilypad-docs/lilypad/hardware-providers/troubleshooting.md

 ### Can Lilybit rewards be sent to another wallet?
 Will this function be added in the future?

-Currently it's not possible.
-However, its a very good feature request and the team is evaluating!
+Currently, it's not possible.
+However, it's a very good feature request and the team is evaluating!

 ### How do I change my Bacalhau version?